Waukegan High School: Athletics

 The 1982–83 baseball state title, the 1983–84 4th-place finish in girls golf, and the 1989–90 3rd-place finish in boys track & field were won by Waukegan West High School.
 The IHSA recognizes the current Waukegan High School as the caretaker of these victories.

 The Purple, The Green, The Gold (Fight Song)

 Also known as the School Song, or Purple, Green, and Gold, it was originally composed by Otto E. Graham in 1959.
-The lyrics are: